oneapi-src/level-zero-spec/scripts/core/PROG.rst

 - For usage-models where maximum throughput is desired, applications should use ${X}_COMMAND_LIST_FLAG_MAXIMIZE_THROUGHPUT.
 This flag will indicate to the driver it may perform additional device-specific optimizations.
-- If a device contains multiple sub-devices, then commands submitted to a device-level command list may be optimized by the driver to fully exploit the concurrency of the sub-devices by distributing commands across sub-devices.
-If the application prefers to opt-out of these optimizations, such as when the application plans to perform this distribution itself, then it should use ${X}_COMMAND_LIST_FLAG_EXPLICIT_ONLY.

 The following pseudo-code demonstrates a basic sequence for creation of command lists: